blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 We use the `workers=` keyword argument to `Executor.submit` to restrict these jobs so that they can only run on the hosts whose local file systems actually hold these paths.
-Also, because only the first block will have column information we've had to provide keyword arguments directly to the `pd.read_csv` call.
+Also, because only the first block will have the CSV header we provide keyword arguments directly to the `pd.read_csv` call.

 Some simple analysis
 --------------------

-We can now do some simple work, like counting all of the passenger counts values.
+We now do some simple work, counting all of the passenger counts values.

 ```python
 >>> counts = executor.map(lambda df: df.passenger_count.value_counts(), dfs)